 - Decision Maker

-The sales lead must ideally be the key decision maker about the product or service you provide.
+The sales lead must ideally be the key decision maker about the product or service you provide within the marketing and sales funnels.
 Building relations with the key stakeholders will ensure that there is no lag in the decision-making process, that conversion happens faster, and that sales reps have a higher closing of deals.

 Noting the key points in the sales journey of a customer will help sales reps in optimizing their sales process.

 For further reading on sales check Sales in Motion: The Sales Pipeline.

 Qualifying leads are a crucial part of the entire sales process.